jasanfarah/SE03-WT-02/README.md

 In another terminal, run `php artisan serve` - this is needed as dusk actively uses the server to test your implementation.
 Make sure the server is up and running every time you test your implementation.

 In your main terminal, run: `php artisan dusk` and `php artisan test` - this will start running your tests.

+### Debugging Screenshots

+The tests are by default running in sequentiel order with the ``php artisan dusk` command.
+However, you can specify a filter to test specific functionality of the application with the php artisan dusk --filter <test-name> parameter - these are also provided for each section of the assignment

+Naturally, when the tests are running, the developer doesn't have any visual insight of progress of the test, unless using the `--browse` argument is included.
+However, a screenshot will be generated in the folder: Tests/Browser/Screenshots/..., which might be helpful in debugging the current failing test.

 ## Logic